mberehulka/nyaa-downloader/README.md

 - Add some anime to your watching list

-- Select the anime (move with arrows, WASD keys or mouse scroll) and click Space or Enter:
+- Select the anime (move with arrows, WASD keys or mouse scroll) and click Space:

 <img src="./assets/screenshots/1.png" width="100%"/>

 - The programm will search in [Nyaa](https://nyaa.si/) RSS server for a torrent in 1080p of the next episode

-- Select one of the results and click hit Space or Enter
+- Select one of the results and click hit Space

 <img src="./assets/screenshots/2.png" width="100%"/>